qiaeru/phpbb-language-fr/README.md

 French Language Package
 =======================

-The official language package for the phpBB® forum software to fully localize the board interface into French.
+Welcome to the official French language package for the phpBB® forum software.

 Authors
 -------

 The full list of authors notable for their feedbacks and contributions to the language package.
-Special thanks to all contributors who helped to improve the language package.
-Any kind of support is greatly appreciated.

-  - [AUTHORS] [1].
+Please note that the authors list is available for reading from the [AUTHORS] [1] file.

 Version
 -------

-The latest language package version publicly available at this time.
-This might be a development version.

-  - [VERSION] [2].
+The language package version information and its compatibility with the forum software.

+Please note that those version informations are available for reading from the [VERSION] [2] file.

 Support
 -------

 Feel free to post a new topic [in the support section] [3] to ask for help, report issues, or contribute fixes and improvements.

-Please note that you have to [register] [4] and login on the official forum software website to be able to post a new topic.
+Please note that you have to [register] [4] and login to be able to post.

 Documentation
 -------------

 #### Download the language package

-It is strongly recommended that you do not download this package from any website other than the locations listed below to ensure you will always have the very latest, virus-free version of the language package.
+It is strongly recommended that you do not download the package from any website other than those below to always have the very latest, virus-free language package version.

   - **Forum Software Website:** https://www.phpbb.com/customise/db/translation/french/
   - **GitHub Repository:** https://github.com/maelsoucaze/phpbb